nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * **Learn** [**the _recipe for brainstorming user stories_** in the textbook → Specifying Requirements → UserStories →  Usage]({{ baseUrl }}/se-book-adapted/chapters/specifyingRequirements.html#a-recipe-for-brainstorming-user-stories).<br>
-  Also learn about <trigger trigger="click" for="modal:v10-brainstorming">brainstorming</trigger> and <trigger trigger="click" for="modal:v10-userstories">user stories</trigger>.
+  Also learn about <trigger trigger="click" for="modal:v10-brainstorming">brainstorming</trigger> and <trigger trigger="click" for="modal:v10-userstories">user stories</trigger>.<br>
+  We recommend you view the following video, as it has some additional commentary on the recipe to be used:

+{{ panopto("c0612db9-3cf1-4bab-a066-b07501387c0f", desc="Additional commentary on the recipe to be used") }}

-* **Follow the steps in the recipe mentioned above to arrive at user stories for the the product**, with your team members.  <span tags="m--cs2103 m--tic4002">If you didn't attend the lecture, please watch the lecture recording to learn more about this step.<br>
+* **Follow the steps in the recipe mentioned above to arrive at user stories for the product**, with your team members.  <span tags="m--cs2103 m--tic4002">If you didn't attend the lecture, please watch the lecture recording to learn more about this step.<br>
   <span class="text-danger">Not following the recipe mentioned above</span> could result in a different set of user stories than otherwise.
   </span>